zhangbojian/March-Data-Crunch-Madness/README.md

 Conclusion and implementation:

-Applying as fewer variables as possible to explain the impact of each competition and build a model as simple as possible to predict the results is effective.
+1.Applying as fewer variables as possible to explain the impact of each competition and build a model as simple as possible to predict the results is effective.

-APR data is a new point of view which makes contribution to prediction.
+2.APR data is a new point of view which makes contribution to prediction.

-In our model, seed, APR, rpi and shooting percentage are crucial to victory.
+3.In our model, seed, APR, rpi and shooting percentage are crucial to victory.
 This result may give a reference to basketball teams to improve their performance.